Fill out CAR forms

 - Escrow

-- A neutral third-party service that holds funds and important documents during the transaction until all contractual conditions are satisfied.
+- A neutral third-party process that holds funds and documents during the transaction until all contractual obligations are fulfilled by both parties.